cristianoliveira/apitogo/README.md

 # apitogo
 <img src="https://cdn.rawgit.com/cristianoliveira/apitogo/9112716a/apitogo.svg?q=1" width="200" align="center"/>

-An api to go, please.
-Generate a fake api without a line of code.
+'An api to go, please."
+Make a fake api without a line of code for development purposes

 # Usage